 After that, we drove to Itaewon and went our separate ways.
 Of course, more food was waiting!
 We met up with friends for coffee and then dinner, and as always happens with Koreans, went for even MORE food and drinks afterward.

-Itaewon is great for trying international dishes, from Thai to Moroccan, but we went to "ROOT", which doesn't only offer vegan options but has a balcony!
+Itaewon is great for trying international dishes, from Thai to Moroccan, but we went to "ROOT", which doesn't only offer vegan options but also has a balcony!
 Sitting in the evening breeze while eating huge salad bowls, drinking wine and planning a vacation together was a perfect combination.

 The avocado kimbap rolls were a favorite (I was the only vegan, but who doesn't like well-made avocado rolls?) and the salad bowls were great, too!
 After the slight disappointment that was Cafe Sukkara, I was all the happier to dig in!